 Even better, you have two methods to choose from, and both are entirely legal and supported by Adobe.
 So if you're looking to download Adobe Stock photos, videos, illustrations, icons and other assets, read on, and we'll explain how to do it without spending a penny.

 That said, if you're not sure what Adobe Stock is, or how it works, you may want to jump ahead to our section Adobe Stock explained first.

 Otherwise, read on to discover the two best ways to download Adobe Stock assets for free.

-Although most of Adobe Stock's assets need to be paid for, there are more than 78,000 Adobe Stock files available for anyone to download for free.
+Although most of Adobe Stock's assets need to be paid for, there are hundreds of thousands of Adobe Stock files available for anyone to download for free.
 And we do mean free.
 You don't need to give any credit card details to access them, nor take out a subscription to either Adobe Stock or the Creative Cloud.
-You just need to create an Adobe ID for free.

 How to download Adobe Stock for free: method 2